 Although the raid was conducted by local authorities, the federal government stepped in and on May 15, 2002, Ann Colomb and three of her sons, Edward

 , 26, Danny Davis, 25, and Sammy Davis Jr., 32, were indicted on charges of running a massive cocaine selling operation out of their home.
-Most of the evidence was based on the testimony of 15 informants who said they had bought or sold drugs to the Colomb family.
+Most of the evidence was based on the testimony of 15 informants who said they had bought drugs from or sold drugs to the Colomb family.

 The indictment alleged that over a decade, the Colomb family bought $15 million in drugs with a street value of more than $70 million, despite their outward appearance of a family working multiple jobs to earn a modest living.

 Beginning in June 2004, the prosecutor, Assistant U.S. Attorney Brett L. Grayson, began receiving letters or telephone calls from individuals, almost all of whom were incarcerated in federal prisons, saying they had information concerning the Colomb family’s activities.